Matthew 2

 Notes

-The verb ἐνεπαίχθη ("was deceived" or "was outwitted"), from ἐμπαίζω, literally means "to mock" or "to make a fool of."
-It is the same verb used later in the Gospel for the soldiers' mockery of Jesus before the crucifixion (Matthew 27:29, Matthew 27:31).
-Herod perceives the Magi's failure to return as a deliberate humiliation — and in a sense it is, though it was God, not the Magi, who orchestrated the deception.
-The verb ἐθυμώθη ("was furious"), from θυμόω, denotes an explosive, violent anger — the kind that leads immediately to action.
+The verb ἐνεπαίχθη ("was outwitted"), from ἐμπαίζω, literally means "to mock" or "to make a fool of" — the same verb the soldiers use when they mock Jesus before the crucifixion (Matthew 27:29, Matthew 27:31).
+Herod reads the Magi's failure to return as deliberate humiliation, and in a sense it is, though it was God, not the Magi, who orchestrated the deception.
+The rage that follows — ἐθυμώθη, from θυμόω — is explosive and immediate.

-The verb ἀνεῖλεν ("killed" or "did away with"), from ἀναιρέω, is used in the Septuagint and Acts for judicial or political killings — executions and assassinations rather than battlefield deaths.
-The word παῖδας ("male children" or "boys"), from παῖς, can refer to children of either sex, but the context makes clear that Herod targeted boys specifically, as he was seeking to eliminate a male rival for the throne.
-The age limit of "two years old and under" (ἀπὸ διετοῦς καὶ κατωτέρω) is based on the timing Herod had extracted from the Magi in verse 7, suggesting that the star may have appeared as much as two years before the Magi's arrival in Jerusalem.
+The verb ἀνεῖλεν ("killed"), from ἀναιρέω, carries the sense of a political execution — the word used in the Septuagint and Acts for judicial killings and assassinations.
+Though παῖδας ("children"), from παῖς, is gender-neutral, the context makes clear that Herod targeted boys: he was hunting a male rival.
+The age limit of "two years old and under" (ἀπὸ διετοῦς καὶ κατωτέρω) follows from the timing Herod had extracted from the Magi in verse 7, suggesting the star appeared as much as two years before they arrived in Jerusalem.

-Bethlehem was a small village in the first century; estimates suggest the total number of boys under two would have been perhaps twenty or fewer.
-This relatively small number — tragically significant to the families involved — helps explain why the massacre is not recorded by Josephus, who nonetheless documented many of Herod's other atrocities.
-The event fits seamlessly into what we know of Herod's final years, a period marked by increasing paranoia and violence.
+Bethlehem was a small village; estimates suggest the total number of boys under two would have been perhaps twenty or fewer.
+This relatively small number — tragic to the families involved — helps explain why Josephus, who documented many of Herod's atrocities, does not record it.
+The act nonetheless fits seamlessly into what we know of Herod's final years, a period of accelerating paranoia and violence.

-The quotation in verse 18 comes from Jeremiah 31:15.
-In its original context, Jeremiah envisions Rachel — the matriarch buried near Bethlehem (Genesis 35:19) — weeping for her descendants as they are led into exile in Babylon.
-Rachel was the mother of Joseph and Benjamin, and thus the ancestress of the northern tribes.
-Ramah, located just north of Jerusalem, was the gathering point where exiles were assembled for deportation.
-The key Greek terms are κλαυθμός ("weeping," a loud, wailing grief) and ὀδυρμός ("mourning" or "lamentation"), paired together to convey an overwhelming, inconsolable sorrow.
+The quotation in verse 18 comes from Jeremiah 31:15, where Rachel — the matriarch buried near Bethlehem (Genesis 35:19) — weeps for her descendants led into Babylonian exile.
+Rachel was the mother of Joseph and Benjamin, and thus the ancestress of the northern tribes; Ramah, just north of Jerusalem, was the assembly point for deportees.
+Two Greek words together capture the grief: κλαυθμός, a loud, wailing cry, and ὀδυρμός, deep lamentation — an inconsolable, doubled sorrow.

-Matthew's fulfillment formula here is distinctive: he writes τότε ἐπληρώθη ("then was fulfilled"), using "then" (τότε) rather than the purpose clause "so that" found in verses 15 and 23.
-This may suggest that Matthew sees this fulfillment differently — not as a divinely intended outcome (God did not ordain the massacre) but as a tragic correspondence, a pattern of grief that echoes across Israel's history.
-Just as Rachel once wept for children lost to exile, she now weeps again for children lost to a tyrant's rage.
-Yet in Jeremiah's original context, the weeping is followed immediately by a promise of restoration: "There is hope for your future... your children will return to their own territory" (Jeremiah 31:16-17).
-Matthew's readers, knowing this, would hear a note of hope beneath the grief.
+Matthew's fulfillment formula here is distinctive: he writes τότε ἐπληρώθη ("then was fulfilled"), using τότε ("then") rather than the purpose clause "so that" found in verses 15 and 23.
+This may reflect that Matthew sees this fulfillment differently — not as a divinely intended outcome (God did not ordain the massacre) but as a tragic correspondence, a pattern of grief echoing across Israel's history.
+Just as Rachel once wept for children lost to exile, she weeps again for children lost to a tyrant's sword.
+Yet in Jeremiah the weeping is immediately followed by a promise of restoration: "There is hope for your future... your children will return to their own territory" (Jeremiah 31:16-17).
+Matthew's readers, knowing this context, would hear hope sounding beneath the grief.

-The verb παρακληθῆναι ("to be comforted"), from παρακαλέω, is the same root from which Jesus' title for the Holy Spirit — the Παράκλητος ("Comforter" or "Advocate") — is derived (John 14:16).
-Rachel "would not be comforted" because her children "are no more" (οὐκ εἰσίν, literally "they are not" — a stark, final statement of absence).
+The verb παρακληθῆναι ("to be comforted"), from παρακαλέω, is the root from which Jesus' title for the Holy Spirit — the Παράκλητος ("Comforter" or "Advocate") — derives (John 14:16).
+Rachel refuses this comfort because her children "are no more" — οὐκ εἰσίν, literally "they are not," a stark and final statement of absence.

 The Return to Nazareth (vv.
 19-23)